 Building a team starts with team commitment.
 You need to get the commitment of the team leader, the members, and other stakeholders.
-Many team building exercises fail because the people involved are not committed to their tasks and to each other.
+Many team-building exercises fail because the people involved are not committed to their tasks and to each other.

 1. When you decide to hold your team building workshop, begin with a contract or agreement with a trainer.
-If you are using your in-house trainers, you must get their commitment to help you conduct your team building workshop.
+If you are using your in-house trainers, you must get their commitment to helping you conduct your team building workshop.
 Seek his expertise so that you can present well your objectives to your boss.

 2. Get the commitment of your boss to support your team building initiatives.
 Show him the benefits of having your team building exercises.
-It may increase revenue, reduce cost, help build relationship, or prepare your team for the future.
+It may increase revenue, reduce cost, help build a relationship, or prepare your team for the future.
 When your boss is committed, he can sponsor your initiatives.
 Your boss is your best ally.

 3. If you are hiring a team building facilitator, hire those who do understand what they are doing.
 In the Philippines, many managers have the habit of “canvassing” for the team building modules instead of qualifying expert facilitators.
 You do not begin building a team by buying modules because team building is not a product, but a process that will help you equip your team to perform effectively.
 Think of it as an intervention or a solution.